When a Loved One is Terminally Ill

 - Thank you

 Sometimes, dying people hold on to life because they sense that others aren’t ready to let them go.
-Tell your loved one it’s all right to let go when he or she is ready to do so.
+Tell your loved one it’s all right to let go when they’re ready to do so.
 The assurance that you will be able to carry on—perhaps to help children grow or to fulfill another shared dream—may offer enormous relief.

 Talking about death is often difficult.
 Possibly you worry that you’ll undercut your spouse’s will to continue or swamp your friend in fear.
 Speaking about death may seem like a form of abandonment because it suggests you’ve given up on the lingering promise of a cure.
 Your own anxiety, sadness, and discomfort may make the words choke in your throat.